jfude/CarND-Traffic-Sign-Classifier-Project-UD/README.md

 Udacity CarND-Traffic-Sign-Classifier-Project
 ===================================================

-NOTE TO REVIEWER: AT THE MOMENT NOTEBOOK AND HTML ARE INCONSISTENT ...FIXING THIS NOW!!

 This repository contains the completed CarND-Traffic-Sign-Classifier-Project, which demonstrates training, validation, and testing of a neural network for classifying